dougie-r2/ZeroToHero-experiment/README.md

   - Increase batch size

 ![charater embedded](./imgs/output.png)

 *Image of 2 dim Embedded characters.
 Quite amazed seeing that vowels are in the cluster.
 Letter y is more alike vowles which is make sense since the data is people name*

+Ma Question
+1. what is the minimum loss we can get in theoretical way? not from empirical.
+   It seems related to Entropy.
+Can we even calculate it?

 ### Lecture4 batchnorm